 Steve also works with organisations in a consultant-capacity helping them to design, embed and implement effective learning and development strategies with the aim of embedding sustainable and meaningful people development.
 Steve works with organisations across a range of sectors, including financial services, pharmaceutical, entertainment, PR and professional services.

 Lumina Spark, Insights Discovery, FIRO B, Belbin, EQI2.0, Online Learning Facilitator with the Learning Performance Institute (‘LPI’).
 Steve is qualified as a coach with the Oxford School of Coach Mentoring (CIPD).
-Steve is also an experienced business role-player and skills practice facilitator.
+Steve is an experienced business role-player and skills practice facilitator and also has a Certificate in Brain-Based Conversations Skills from the Neuroleadership Institute.

 - Winner of the Hackney Empire Act of the Year 2008 Competition (national competition)